davnn/little-data/index.md

 The datasets used in our study stem from Campos et al.'s review on the evaluation of unsupervised outlier detection and comprise a range of tabular datasets, see [DAMI datasets](https://www.dbs.ifi.lmu.de/research/outlier-evaluation/DAMI/).
 Additionally, we use twelve proprietary datasets consisting of high-dimensional manufacturing sensor data.
 See the table below for an overview.

+For each dataset, we provide a plot showing the best ROC AUC result for a specific sampling/prototype fraction with the corresponding best value of k.
+You can see the individual results for each dataset by clicking on the dataset links.

 | Dataset                               | Description                                                             | N      | Outliers | Dim   |
 |---------------------------------------|-------------------------------------------------------------------------|--------|----------|-------|
 | Datasets used in the literature       |                                                                         |        |          |       |